Keyboard shortcuts

 Description

-Names of processes that must only be spawned after this process has exited successfully.
+Defines that this process must become ready before processes named in this array can be spawned.
 Each process name may appear more than once, though this has no additional effect.

 Examples